Creative director

 Responsibilities

-- hiring and managing the creative team.
+- hire and manage the creative team.

 Advertisement